So, you’ve decided to take on a couch to half marathon training plan?

 So, if you weigh 60 kilos, you should consume 60 grams of carbohydrates per hour during the race.

-During your long runs, try out different energy gels, bars, gummies, sports hydration with carbohydrates, or even solid food, to find out what works best for you.
-Check nutrition labels to ensure you add up to the necessary amount of carbs per hour.
+During your long runs, try out different energy gels, bars, gummies, and sports drinks with carbohydrates and electrolytes, to find out what works best for you.
+Check nutrition labels to ensure you add up to the necessary carbs per hour.

-As for hydration, each of us will need to consume a different amount depending on how much we sweat and how the weather is on the day of the race.
+For hydration, each of us will need to consume a different amount depending on how much we sweat and the weather on the day of the race.

-A sure-fire way to avoid dehydration is to take a sweat test and calculate the amount of fluid you sweat per hour.
-When you have calculated that amount, try replenishing 80% of what you lose.
+A surefire way to avoid dehydration is to take a sweat test and calculate the amount of fluid you sweat per hour.
+When you calculate that amount, try replenishing 80% of your loss.

 Remember, don’t chug a bunch of liquid at once during a race, as it may upset your stomach.
 Take advantage of the water stops and take sips at the different stations throughout the race.

-- Warm up before every session.
-Warm up with 5 minutes of walking followed by 5 minutes of dynamic stretching.
+• Warm up before every session.
+Start by walking for 5 minutes followed by dynamic stretching for 5 minutes.

-- Cool down after every session.
+• Cool down after every session.
 Cool down with 5 minutes of easy walking followed by calf, quad, hamstring, and glute stretches.
+You can also add foam rolling if you wish.

-- Respect your rest days.
-Your rest days are just as important as your training days.
-Your body needs time to recuperate and if you don’t give it what it needs, you raise your risk of injury or burnout.
+• Respect your rest days.
+They are just as important as your training days.
+Your body needs time to recuperate, and if you don’t give it what it needs, you raise your risk of injury or burnout.

 I hope you feel inspired and full of knowledge after my couch to half marathon tips and tricks.
-If you have any other unanswered questions, feel free to write them to me here.
+Get ready to put in some hard work and enoy the journey.